Renewable Energy Directive

 Effective regulatory mechanisms should be put in place to allow the development of multiple solutions for the progressive decarbonisation of transport through the adoption of renewable and RED-consistent technologies (e.g. sustainable biofuels, e-fuels/synthetic fuels, renewable and low-carbon hydrogen, renewable electricity, recycled carbon fuels, etc).
 This requires that during the time needed to develop scale-economy and reduce costs, less technologically mature and relatively expensive solutions can compete with those already established.

-Ensuring an inclusive economic development of regions with access to a different source of potential sustainable feedstocks, based on criteria established in the framework of the RED, is also deemed essential.
+Ensuring an inclusive economic development of regions with access to diverse sources of potential sustainable feedstocks, based on criteria established in the framework of the RED, is also deemed essential.
 It will not only be key to meeting the ambitious decarbonisation goals in transport but will also boost regional development, and job creation and enhance the security of supply across all of Europe.

 Support for investments

 Regulatory certainty and predictability are essential conditions for investors to engage in high-risk projects: during the time needed to develop a scale economy and reduce costs, less technologically mature and relatively expensive solutions must be able to compete with those already established.
 Where mandates are used, particular care is required in setting targets that should be realistically achievable.
 While mandates can create a market for alternative fuels, including low-carbon fuels, and provide a supportive policy framework, they do not necessarily provide on their own an investable framework.
-Legislation should leave sufficient flexibility to achieve the overall objective in the most effective way.
+For these reasons, local policy makers should now transpose RED III and calibrate local frameworks and investment support mechanisms in support of the Union’s overall objective.

 Read our Fit for 55 recommendations here.